HomeTrends › Technology & AI

 Quick verdict

 The Masterestaurant method reduces demand forecast error in fast food from an average of 18-22% (traditional method) to below 6%, recovering 4-7 food cost points and avoiding up to USD 1,200 in monthly waste per location.
-If your operation moves more than USD 30,000 per month, the traditional method is already costing you real money.
-AI doesn't replace the operator — it gives them the numbers to make better decisions, faster.
+If your operation moves more than USD 30,000 per month, the traditional method is already costing you real money — between USD 800 and USD 2,400 monthly you never see in the weekly report.
+As Diego F. Parra puts it: AI doesn't replace the operator; it gives them the numbers to decide better and faster.
+The food cost target stays at ≤32% per dish — forecasting is the lever that gets you there.

-The Masterestaurant method starts from your POS data, crosses it with event calendars, local weather, and historical seasonality, and delivers a weekly forecast with a target error margin below 7%.
-Diego F. Parra has implemented this system in chains of 3 to 18 locations with consistent results above the industry average.
+Here's how the Masterestaurant method starts: I pull your POS data, cross it with event calendars, local weather, and historical seasonality, and hand back a weekly forecast with a target error margin below 7%.
+I've installed this system in chains of 3 to 18 locations with results consistently above the industry average, backed by restaurant tools and the standard recipe builder that fixes the theoretical food cost against which I measure the real deviation.

 Side-by-side comparison